 Why the Ram Mandir will be a beacon of light for humanity

-New Delhi, Aug 04: August 5 will be probably be one of the most eventful days in Indian history.
+August 5 will be probably be one of the most eventful days in Indian history.
 Prime Minister Narendra Modi will perform the Bhumi Pujan paving the way for the construction of a grand Ram Mandir at Ayodhya.

 Ayodhya Ram Mandir Temple: Design, construction cost, height, area, completion time